-The Trustee undertakes ongoing assessments of the Scheme against TPR's DC Codes of Practice and related guidance and has implemented a structured plan for governance in this respect.
+The Trustee undertakes ongoing assessments of the Scheme against The Pension Regulator's Defined Contribution Codes of Practice and related guidance and has implemented a structured plan for governance in this respect.

-The Trustee considers that the systems, processes and controls across key governance functions are consistent with those set out in TPR's Code of Practice.
+The Trustee considers that the systems, processes and controls across key governance functions are consistent with those set out in The Pensions Regulator's Code of Practice.

-A clear and transparent process exists to appoint member nominated Trustees.
+A clear and transparent process exists to appoint member nominated Trustees and a Member Nominated Director exercise is being conducted in 2022.